 If you ever tried to push your fashion sense on a teenager, you understand employees' resistance to employers offering one-size-fits-all benefits.

-If you want your employees to make better benefits choices, you need to offer them a benefits package they can customize to their needs.
+If you want your employees to make better benefits choices, you need to offer them an employee benefits package they can customize to their needs.
 Changes to voluntary benefits help meet that goal.

 You can create more attractive benefit options for your employees by offering more flexibility in product design.
 Following are just a few examples of benefit options available from carriers: